The devil we know

 Prevention is habitual and everywhere, preventing minor and fatal risks.
 Cleaning teeth, fire drills, pedestrian crossings, vaccination.
 Prevention is better – when it gets going – than dramatic intervention at the last minute.
 Prevention may be an annoyance, but it’s usually better even when there is a good cure.

-Imperfect prevention – prevention that is not 100% effective – may still be worth doing: We brush our teeth even though we sometimes need the dentist.
+Note that imperfect prevention – prevention that is not 100% effective – may still be worth doing: We brush our teeth even though we sometimes need the dentist.

 Here devils and angels are impersonations of life’s most severe problems and their solutions.
 The devil is emotional hand-to-hand combat; the angel is cool strategic thinking.
 The reward when we find preventive solutions is that at least some severe problems simply vanish.
 In the future, that is.